-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed.

-Any additional limits to inspection Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection

+Only the subject flat and internal communal areas giving access to the flat were inspected.

 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the Surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the Surveyor is able to give an opinion on the general condition and standard of maintenance.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.

-The property was occupied, fully furnished and all floors were covered.
+The property was occupied, furnished and floors were partly covered.
 Floor coverings restricted my inspection of flooring.

 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.

 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.